10 Best (REALLY FREE) Password Managers in 2024

 On the other hand, the free plan doesn’t include password sharing, whereas Dashlane’s free version lets you securely share passwords with an unlimited number of friends, family, or work colleagues — as long as they’re also using Dashlane.

-9. Sticky Password — High Browser Compatibility + Portable USB Version
+10. Sticky Password — High Browser Compatibility + Portable USB Version

 Bottom Line:

 Sticky Password Free offers unlimited password storage and supports 10+ browsers.
 It also comes with biometric logins, and includes USB portability on Windows, which is perfect for travelers and students.
-But it doesn’t provide emergency access and secure password sharing.
+But it doesn’t provide emergency access or secure password sharing.
 Upgrading to Sticky Password Premium gets you multi-device sync and password sharing for a pretty low price.

 Read our full Sticky Password review >